Sree Sankara Vidyapeetom College: UGC cell

 A cell collects and distributes information and other guide lines from UGC to the teachers and departments.

 Placement cell

 The placement cell coordinates the placement activity in the campus for students in the final year of their programme of study.
 It designs and publishes a placement brochure, initiates dialogues with companies in various cities, and organizes interviews for the students.

 NSS

-National Service Scheme programme inculcates social welfare in students, and lets them provide a service to society.
+The National Service Scheme programme inculcates social welfare in students, and lets them provide a service to society.
 NSS volunteers help those who are needy to enhance their standard of living and lead a life of dignity.
 In doing so, volunteers learn from people in villages how to lead a good life despite a scarcity of resources. it also provides help in natural and man-made disasters by providing food, clothing and first aid to the disaster victims.